Elizabeth Sofia Bulteel1

 Sir Michael Shaw-Stewart of Greenhall and Blackhall, 6th Bt. was born in 1788.1 He was the son of Sir Michael Shaw-Stewart of Greenock and Blackhall, 5th Bt. and Catharine Maxwell.1 He married Eliza Mary Farquhar, daughter of Robert Farquhar, on 16 September 1819.1 He died on 19 December 1836.1

-He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, England.1 He was admitted to Lincoln's Inn.1 He succeeded to the title of 6th Baronet Stewart, of Greenock and Blackhall, co.
+He was educated at Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG.1 He was admitted to Lincoln's Inn.1 He succeeded as the 6th Baronet Stewart, of Greenock and Blackhall, co.
 Renfrew [N.S., 1667] on 25 August 1825.1 He held the office of Member of Parliament (M.P.) for Lanarkshire between 1827 and 1830.1 He held the office of Member of Parliament (M.P.) for Renfrewshire between 1830 and 1837.1

 Children of Sir Michael Shaw-Stewart of Greenhall and Blackhall, 6th Bt. and Eliza Mary Farquhar